At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Slip, slop, slap: What’s wrong with that?

 Slip on a T-shirt, slop on some sunscreen, and slap on a hat.
-“Slip, slop, slap” has been the catchphrase of every Australian summer since the Sunsmart campaign was launched in 1981.
+“Slip, slop, slap” has been the catchphrase of every Australian summer since the SunSmart campaign was launched in 1981.
 Back then, melanoma rates were rising and the link between ultraviolet radiation and skin cancer was becoming clear.
-Today, Sunsmart remains one of Australia’s most successful health campaigns.
-Australians have become so conscious of the sun’s harmful effects that Vitamin D deficiency has re-emerged as a significant health issue in Australian infants.
+Today, SunSmart remains one of Australia’s most successful health campaigns.

 When rays in the invisible ultraviolet light are absorbed into the skin, they stimulate skin cells to produce vitamin D precursors.
 The liver converts these precursors to calcidiol, which the kidneys convert into a bio-available vitamin that the body can use.

-For most people, 10 to 15 minutes of sunlight every day is enough to maintain a healthy supply of vitamin D. Wearing a sunscreen will protect you from sunburn and help protect you from skin cancer, and it won’t stop your body from producing a healthy amount of vitamin D. So slip on a shirt, slap on a hat, and don’t just slop but cover yourself in sunscreen with confidence.
+For most people, 10 to 15 minutes of sunlight every day is enough to maintain a healthy supply of vitamin D. Wearing sunscreen will protect you from sunburn and help protect you from skin cancer.
+So, slip on a shirt, slap on a hat, and cover yourself in sunscreen with confidence.

 Health and wellbeing